-Robert Smith was born in 1935, raised on a farm, and by this became familiar with hand tools at a very young age.
-Smith worked 42 years as a builder.
+Robert Smith was born in 1935 and raised on a farm, where he became familiar with hand tools at a very young age.
+He worked for 42 years as a builder.
 In his leisure time, he crafted Shaker furniture, dollhouse furniture, musical instruments, and played stringed instruments.

 Since his retirement, Smith has made more than 250 dulcimers and has been blessed to receive numerous awards, ribbons, and citations from fairs, show houses, and such.
-Smith markets his dulcimers from his shop in York County, Pennsylvania, and also attends juried shows in Pennsylvania, Maryland, and Virginia.
-Smith is a juried member of the Pennsylvania Guild of Craftsmen, Yorktowne Chapter.
-Smith also enjoys entertaining at senior centers, nursing homes, and churches in his local area.
+He markets his dulcimers from his shop in York County, Pennsylvania, and attends juried shows in Pennsylvania, Maryland, and Virginia.
+He is a juried member of the Pennsylvania Guild of Craftsmen, Yorktowne Chapter.
+He also enjoys entertaining at senior centers, nursing homes, and churches in his local area.